LAION-AI/audio-dataset/README.md

 ## Contribution Delivery

 Ideally, in both cases mentioned above, we hope **receive from you the webdataset format dataset**.
 When you’ve packed up your dataset into webdataset format, **upload it** to our AWS S3 bucket: `aws s3 cp your/webdataset/ s3://s-laion-audio/webdataset_tar/your webdataset/` and **contact Yuchen Hui** so that he could move the dataset to the review board.
+(If possible, please also add the processed (not yet packed up) dataset to `S3://s-laion-audio/webdatset_tar`).

+When it comes to AWS s3 accessibility problem, please see the LAION cluster part in [contact](#contact) entry above, because AWS s3 are accessible if visited from the LAION new cluster.

 Nevertheless, **for the scrapped dataset, we also receive a CSV file** of which the structure is: